GfGranato/nightwatchJS/README.md

-# **Nightwatch JS**
+# cypress-automation
+### WIP

-This project seeks to automate your website using the [Nightwatch JS framework](https://nightwatchjs.org) and JavaScript.\
+This project seeks to automate your website using [Cypress](https://cypress.io) and JavaScript.\
 For the automation I choose to use [Cucumber](https://cucumber.io) to document the Scenarios.\
 The main branch contains the core functionality of the project, while other branches will be created for specific test cases.

 ## **Prerequisites**
-Google chrome or Mozilla Firefox installed
+Google Chrome, Mozilla Firefox or Edge browser Firefox installed

 ## **Installation**
-Check the version of your browser and make sure that it matches the version specified in the code, To do this, update the [chromedriver](package.json) or [geckodriver](package.json) in package.json as necessary.
-Then, execute the following command:
+The version of browser is automatically configured by cypress.
+So, execute the following command:
  ```
  npm install
  ```